OrangeDrangon/Snake/README.md

 # Snake
-A simple java applet created to play snake in.
+A simple java application created to play snake in.